 The NRC continues to review the study.
-A second NRC panel produced a report in early 2004 that reviews the reformulated study, and another report in October 2004 that comments on an April 2004 draft Corps feasibility report (which is similar to the final feasibility report).
-The NRC suggested in its reports that, until smallscale measures were investigated and implemented where feasible, it would be impracticable to evaluate the benefits of new locks and lock extensions.
-Following on the earlier reports, the October 2004 report found: "Economic feasibility for any of the navigation alternatives has therefore not been demonstrated;" that NRC panel concluded that "many of the flaws and omissions in this study can be corrected in the course of implementation by the application of adaptive management principles."
+A second NRC panel produced a report in early 2004 that reviews the reformulated study, 12 and another report in October 2004 that comments on an April 2004 draft Corps feasibility report (which is similar to the final feasibility report).
+13 The NRC suggested in its reports that, until small-scale measures were investigated and implemented where feasible, it would be impracticable to evaluate the benefits of new locks and lock extensions.
+Following on the earlier reports, the October 2004 report found "economic feasibility for any of the navigation alternatives has therefore not been demonstrated"; and the NRC panel concluded that "many of the flaws and omissions in this study can be corrected in the course of implementation by the application of adaptive management principles."
+14

 Final Feasibility Report.
 In September 2004, the Corps released a final feasibility report based on the results of the reformulated study.
 It recommended a 50-year plan for combined navigation efficiency and ecosystem restoration investments.
 The Corps proposed authorization of a first increment of measures as well as a dual-purpose (navigation and ecosystem restoration) management of the UMR-IWW.
 The Corps' navigation improvement plan would cost an estimated \$2.4 billion over 50 years, while the ecosystem restoration plan would cost an estimated \$5.3 billion over 50 years.
 The Corps recommended that Congress authorize a first increment of the navigation measures at \$1.88 billion and a first 15-year increment of ecosystem restoration measures at \$1.46 billion.
 Although the Corps did not implement small-scale measures as the NRC suggested, the agency evaluated them as part of the reformulated study.
 A few of the small-scale measures that were studied were included in the Corps' recommendation for navigation investments.
-The feasibility report was approved by the Corps' Chief of Engineers on December 15, 2004.